Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 Personal Income Tax

 Tax is levied on an individual basis with no distinction made for married couples.
-In general dividends and interest received are not subject to income tax, and there are various deductions available which can be used to reduce a person’s taxable income.
-The first 19,500 of taxable income received is tax free, thereafter it is taxed as below.
+In general, dividends and interest received are not subject to income tax and there are various deductions available which can be used to reduce a person’s taxable income.
+Currently, the first EUR 19,500 of taxable income received is tax free, thereafter it is taxed as below.

 |Taxable income in year €||Tax rate %||Accumulated tax €|